Click Here to Learn More About Our Advanced Safety Protocols.

 We Can Complete Your Smile

 An estimated 178 million Americans are missing at least one tooth, with about 40 million of them having no remaining pearly whites.
-Because advanced tooth loss is such a common phenomenon, dental professionals have developed several different methods of replacing lose teeth, one of which being dentures.
+Because advanced tooth loss is such a common phenomenon, dental professionals have developed several different methods of replacing lost teeth, one of which is dentures.
 Today’s dentures are nothing like the ones your grandparents wore – they are infinitely more comfortable and lifelike.
-Keep reading to learn more about dentures and how they can benefit you.
+Keep reading or call us to learn more about dentures in Weatherford and how they can benefit you.

-Generally, being a good dentures candidate in Weatherford takes little.
-Almost anyone can get these prosthetics if they suffer from tooth loss.
-That said, you can only confirm your candidacy by consulting withour dentists.
-An in-person visit lets us see if dentures would suit your mouth.
-If they wouldn’t, though, don’t worry – we can provide prep work or other restorations.
+Generally, almost anyone can get these prosthetics if they suffer from tooth loss.
+That said, you can confirm your candidacy by having a consultation appointment with Dr. Mulkey or Dr. Decker.
+An in-person visit lets us see if dentures will suit your mouth.
+If they will not, don’t worry – we can provide prep work or other restorations.
 As for the details of our vetting process, you can learn all about them by reading below!

 Effects of Missing Teeth

-When going into a denture consult, it’s best to know the causes and long-term effects of tooth loss.
+When going into a denture consultation, it’s best to know the causes and long-term effects of tooth loss.
 That way, you can better appreciate how the prosthetics would help your smile.

 Ultimately, people can lose teeth for various reasons.
 Sometimes, a tooth decays so much that it falls out or needs extraction.
 On the other hand, gum infections can erode the bone and tissue that keep pearly whites in place.
 Physical injuries are also a causal factor, as they can lead to knocked-out teeth.

 The risks, meanwhile, of not replacing your missing teeth are consistent.
-Most noticeably, going without chompers will make eating, speaking, or even smiling harder.
+Most noticeably, eating, speaking, and even smiling will become harder.
 As more time passes, your smile gaps will also trigger jaw erosion that ages your face.
 Those empty spaces may even make your remaining teeth fall out as well.

 What Qualifies You for Dentures?